Wilderville, Texas

-Wilderville, Texas is an unincorporated community in Falls County, Texas.
+Wilderville, Texas is an unincorporated community in Falls County, Texas, United States.
 It is six miles southeast of Rosebud, located on FM 413.
 In 2000, the population was 45.

 History

-The area was first settled right after the American Civil War in the 1870s by the E. M. Wilder family, the namesake for the community.
+The area was first settled in the days after the Civil War, in the 1870s by the E. M. Wilder family, the namesake for the community.
 A post office operated in the town from 1874 to 1906.
-300 residents lived in the town in the early parts of the 20th century, when Wilderville had two churches, a school, steam gristmills, cotton gins, and a weekly newspaper.
-However it soon went backfire as the population reached a mere 10 residents in 1930.
+Three hundred residents lived in the town in the early parts of the 20th century, when Wilderville had two churches, a school, steam gristmills, cotton gins, and a weekly newspaper.
+However it soon went into decline as the population reached a mere 10 residents by 1930.
 By 2000, the population had risen to 45 again, but only one store called Wilderville home.